defeo/class-cost/technical-annex.md

 For the second aim,
 we will bring together reseachers from different fields by means of both dedicate working groups and workshops.

--For cryptanalysis, we will hold a dedicated workshop, with follow-up workshops focussed on aspects of (classical or quantum) cryptnalysis that prove to be of interest to the partners in the action.
+- For cryptanalysis, we will hold a dedicated workshop, with follow-up workshops focussed on aspects of (classical or quantum) cryptnalysis that prove to be of interest to the partners in the action.
--For the development of new protocols, we have a dedicated working group on number-theoretic foundations.
+- For the development of new protocols, we have a dedicated working group on number-theoretic foundations.
--For implementation, we have dedicated working group, and we will also hold implementation focussed workshops throughout the action.
+- For implementation, we have dedicated working group, and we will also hold implementation focussed workshops throughout the action.
 This will include a workshop dedicated to the creation of a database for isogeny formulas.

 Finally, we will support Short-Term Scientific Missions, especially to foster research connections formed at the aforementioned workshops, throughout the entire action period.